| Richard Shaffer, ChairmanWendy Senior, Secretary-Treasurer / Right to Know Officer

 from all over the United States came to paint pictures of the

+beautiful region.
 The land nestled in the rolling green hills of the county became

 one of the best agricultural districts where grist mills and saw